cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 ## Flexibility

-When the partner change his protocol, we have to change the adapter with the new sample and it is really hard to make a diff between 2 sample where data are completely different.
+When the partner changed his protocol, we have to change the adapter with the new sample and it is really hard to make a diff between 2 samples with completely different data.
-So, we add a new test but due to the context problem, it is really hard to see if the change have same name but not the same structure and scope.
+So, we add a new test but due to the context problem, it is really hard to see if the change has same name but not the same structure and scope.

-> If all test are done, there is only one test for the new protocol and other based on old protocol
+> If all tests are done, there is only one test for the new protocol and others based on old protocol
-> If there is a cardinality problems it is really hard to see how it impact the business part (price scope for example).
+> If there is a cardinality problem it is really hard to see how it impacts the business part (price scope for example).

 I prefer use fsharp because if there is a new scope (a new node for example), the code will not compile and we have to reason about the whole code.

-> How to support both new and old protocol in the same app without error ?
+> How to support both new and old protocols in the same app without error ?

 > We need a tool to challenge the existing code with the new protocol